- Computer Vision

 ax.imshow(images)

-To allow easy interaction with the segmentation model, a web-based interface was developed using Gradio.
-Users can upload MRI images, and the system will return the segmented output.
-Gradio was selected for its simplicity and ability to provide immediate feedback to users.
+To make the segmentation model easy to interact with, a web-based interface was developed using Gradio.
+Users upload MRI images and the system returns the segmented output.
+Gradio was selected for its simplicity and its ability to give users immediate visual feedback.

-The entire solution can be deployed as a web application using FastAPI, allowing integration with other systems and APIs in real-time.
-This makes it suitable for deployment in cloud environments or as part of a hospital's imaging workflow.
+The entire solution can be deployed as a web application using FastAPI, allowing integration with other systems and APIs in real time.
+This makes it suitable for cloud deployment or as part of a hospital’s imaging workflow:

 app = FastAPI()

-This project demonstrates the effectiveness of AI-based approaches, specifically U-Net, in automating brain MRI segmentation.
+This project demonstrates the effectiveness of AI-based approaches — specifically U-Net — in automating brain MRI segmentation.
 The ability to accurately identify regions of interest in MRI scans has significant implications for medical diagnostics.
-Future work will focus on improving the model’s accuracy, adding additional training data, and extending the application to other types of medical imaging.
+Future work will focus on improving accuracy, adding training data, and extending the same U-Net + FastAPI + Gradio chassis to other medical-imaging tasks: tumor segmentation, organ delineation, and lesion tracking.

 References